Ducklings (3-4 year olds)

 Early Years Mission Statement

-In the Early Years Foundation Stage at Cerne Abbas CE VC First School we believe in providing children with a safe and stimulating environment where children flourish.
-We pride ourselves on listening to children and those who care for them and using this information to personalise each child’s learning.
+In the Early Years Foundation Stage at Cerne Abbas CE VC First School we believe in providing a safe and stimulating environment where children flourish.
+We place children at the heart of all we do; ensuring we listen to both the children and those who care for them and use this information to personalise each child’s learning experience.

-Learning should be fun and we strongly believe in first hand experiences, valuing the importance of the outdoor environment to develop children’s thinking and problem solving skills.
+Learning should be fun!
+We strongly believe in first hand experiences, valuing the importance of the outdoor environment to develop children’s thinking and problem solving skills.

 We believe that every child is unique and should be treated so allowing them the opportunity to develop and learn in a safe and nurturing environment where play and learning exist simultaneously.